ggreer/geoff.greer.fm/_posts/2014-09-14-the-long-now-of-software.md

 <br />

 No matter what happens, I doubt that any executable compiled today will run on a computer a century hence.
 There are simply too many unpredictable ways in which computers will change.
 New CPU architectures and operating systems will arise.
-Protocols and encoding formats will change.
+New protocols and encoding formats will be standardized.
 New interaction paradigms will be invented.

 So what, if anything, *won't change*?
 Which of today's programming languages will still be supported?
 Which file formats used today today will still be popular in 2114?